hammer-space/csi-plugin/README.md

 Name                     |     Default            | Description
 ----------------         |     ------------       | -----
 ``exportOptions``        |                        | Export options applied to shares created by plugin.
-Format is  ';' seperated list of <subnet>,access,rootSquash.
+Format is  ';' seperated list of subnet,access,rootSquash.
 Ex ``*,RW,false; 172.168.0.0/20,RO,true``
 ``deleteDelay``          |     ``-1``             | The value of the delete delay parameter passed to hammerspace when the share is deleted. '-1' implies Hammerspace cluster defaults
 ``volumeNameFormat``     |     ``%s``             | The name format to use when creating shares or files on the backend.
 Must contain a single '%s' that will be replaced with unique volume id information.
 Ex: ``csi-volume-%s-us-east``
 ``objectives``           |     ``""``             | Comma separated list of objectives to set on created shares in addition to default objectives.
 ``blockBackingShareName``|                        | The share in which to store Block Volume files.
 If it does not exist, the plugin will create it.
 Alternatively, a preexisting share can be used.
-Must be specified if provisioning a Block Volume.
+Must be specified if provisioning Block Volumes.

 ## Development